Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Introduction

 We could also parameterize the same surface with a different domain $\widetilde D$, and our regularization procedure implies a simple rule for changing coordinates.
-Suppose that $\psi$ is a conformal map from a domain $\widetilde D$ to $D$ and write $\widetilde h$ for the distribution on $\widetilde D$ given by $h \circ \psi + Q \log |\psi'|$ where as in Figure \ref{qmapfig}.
+Suppose that $\psi$ is a conformal map from a domain $\widetilde D$ to $D$ and write $\widetilde h$ for the distribution on $\widetilde D$ given by $h \circ \psi + Q \log |\psi'|$ where as in Figure \ref{qmapfig} \footnote{ We use the same distribution composition notation as \cite{2008arXiv0808.1560D}: i.e., If $\phi$ is a conformal map from $D$ to a domain $\tilde D$ and $h$ is a distribution on $D$, then we define the pullback $h \circ \phi^{-1}$ of $h$ to be a distribution on $\tilde D$ defined by $(h \circ \phi^{-1}, \tilde \density) = (h, \density)$ whenever $\density \in H_s(D)$ and $\tilde \density = |\phi'|^{-2} \density \circ \phi^{-1}$.
+(Here $\phi'$ is the complex derivative of $\phi$, and $(h,\density)$ is the value of the distribution $h$ integrated against $\density$.)
+Note that if $h$ is a continuous function (viewed as a distribution via the map $\density \to \int_{D} \density(z) h(z) dz$), then the distribution $h \circ \phi^{-1}$ thus defined is the ordinary composition of $h$ and $\phi^{-1}$ (viewed as a distribution). }.
 Then $\mu_h$ is almost surely the image under $\psi$ of the measure $\mu_{\widetilde h}$.
 That is, $\mu_{\widetilde h}(A) = \mu_h(\psi(A))$ for $A \subset \widetilde D$.
-Similarly, $\nu_h$ is almost surely the image under $\psi$ of the measure $\nu_{\widetilde h}$.
+Similarly, $\nu_h$ is almost surely the image under $\psi$ of the measure $\nu_{\widetilde h}$ \cite{2008arXiv0808.1560D}.
 In fact, \cite{2008arXiv0808.1560D} formally defines a {\bf quantum surface} to be an equivalence class of pairs $(D,h)$ under the equivalence transformations (see Figure \ref{qmapfig}) noting that both area and boundary length are well defined for such surfaces.
 The invariance of $\nu_h$ under \eqref{Qmap} actually yields a definition of the quantum boundary length measure $\nu_h$ when the boundary of $D$ is not piecewise linear---i.e., in this case, one simply maps to the upper half plane (or any other domain with a piecewise linear boundary) and computes the length there.\footnote{It remains an open question whether the {\em interior} of a quantum surface is canonically a metric space.
 A pair $(D,h)$ is a metric space parameterized by $D$ when, for distinct $x,y \in D$ and $\delta >0$, one defines the distance $d_\delta(x,y)$ to be the smallest number of Euclidean balls in $D$ of $\mu_h$ mass $\delta$ required to cover {\em some} continuous path from $x$ to $y$ in $D$.
 We conjecture but cannot prove that for some constant $\beta$ the limiting metric exists a.s.\ and is invariant under the transformations described by \eqref{Qmap}.}